teschmitt/togglemic/README.md

 I won't lie, I threw this together rather quickly so portability was not on my mind.
 There is one major caveat:

-This sketch uses the [Keyboard library](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) which require a board with 32U4 or SAMD microcontroller.
+This sketch uses the [Keyboard library](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) which requires a board with 32U4 or SAMD microcontroller.
 Getting a Nano, UNO or other type of microcontroller to work as a keyboard is also possible: [See here](http://mitchtech.net/arduino-usb-hid-keyboard/) for an example and [here](https://arduino.stackexchange.com/a/541) for another explanation.

 There is also [this very nice project](https://github.com/DanNixon/pulseaudio-ptt) which interfaces with PulseAudio through a client Python script running on the PC directly.